akornatskyy/wheezy.http/doc/userguide.rst

 Configuration options is a python dictionary passed to :py:class:`~wheezy.http.application.WSGIApplication` during initialization.
-These options are shared across various parts of application, including: middleware factory, http request/response, etc. There are no required options necessary to be setup before use, since they all fallback to some defaults defined in :py:mod:`~wheezy.http.config` module.
+These options are shared across various parts of application, including: middleware factory, http request, cookies, etc.

-Here is a snippet from :ref:`helloworld` (setting up request/response encoding):

 .. literalinclude:: ../demos/hello/helloworld.py
-   :lines: 11-13
+   :lines: 27-31

+There are no required options necessary to be setup before use, since they all fallback to some defaults defined in :py:mod:`~wheezy.http.config` module.
+Actually ``options`` are checked by :py:meth:`~wheezy.http.config.bootstrap_http_defaults` middleware factory for missing values (the middleware factory is executed only once at application start up).

-Let take a look at another example.
+Let take a look at example.
 Consider our application is behind some sort of reverse proxy (e.g. nginx).
 So remote address of client is passed by reverse proxy in HTTP header ``X_FORWARDED_FOR``.
 You are able to easily satisfy this::